SignalK/signalk-java/README.md

 $ git clone https://github.com/SignalK/signalk-java.git
 $ cd signalk-java
 $ mvn exec:java
+//it may take a minute or two to fully boot up

 //there is a script that sets up your wifi, dns, and server auto-start.
 //its a bit troublesome at present, so YMMV